forter/security-101-for-saas-startups/readme.md

   </tr>
 </table>

+#Contribution

+We welcome Pull Requests from Engineers that are working at a startup, which is also the target audience of this document.
+Try to keep it short and to the point.

 Thanks for Shahar Keidar, Avishai Ish-Shalom, Yogev Levi Shaked, Elad Shulman and Eliran Ben-Zikri for reviewing, commenting and helping out with writing this blog post